rsmahmud/Anvil-DA/How to Create a Word Guessing Game in Anvil.md

 ## What's Next
 If you're a beginner in Anvil and trying to master the magic, you can do so while having fun!
+Try to add  the following features -
 - Keep track of win/loss scores and save them to a database.
 - You could add some animations from anvil-extras
 - Add functionalities to make it multiplayer; instead of picking a random word, accept a challenge from another user.